HeardLibrary/digital-scholarship/manage/control/github/index.md

 This hands-on series of lessons will quickly get you started creating a free website using GitHub pages.
 These lessons assume that you have a basic understanding of GitHub.
 However, those with no background using GitHub are welcome to attend since they can quickly catch up by doing the first two beginner lessons below.

-The lessons will be held in-person although remote participation via Zoom is welcome.
-Most lessons will be held in the Eskind Biomedical Library Training Room - EBL 010 (Lower Level), EXCEPT for lesson 2, which will be held in the Central Library Poetry Room (room 612A).
+The lessons will be held in-person although remote participation via Zoom is welcome. **NOTE CHANGE OF VENUE:** Central Library Poetry Room (room 612A).

 Please register using this Zoom registration link even if you plan to attend in-person.
 This will give you the opportunity to participate by Zoom if you can't make one of the live sessions.
 [Registration link](https://vanderbilt.zoom.us/meeting/register/tJcuc-yhqz0uEtKkT5itfx22TC9AY9LX1OIV)